-A patient at-risk of developing a pressure ulcer (injury) is an individual who has limitations in daily living activities that could result in chronic problems if exposed to pressure, shear, friction or moisture.
+A patient at-risk of developing a pressure injury is an individual who has limitations in daily living activities that could result in chronic problems if exposed to pressure, shear, friction or moisture.
 Bed-ridden patients, especially those with spinal cord injuries, those who are hemodynamically unstable, the elderly and the very young are primarily at risk of developing pressure ulcers.

-Symptoms of Pressure Ulcers
+Symptoms of Pressure Injuries

 Care must be taken that attempts to offload or protect an at-risk limb do not exert pressure elsewhere on the patient's body, putting that area at renewed risk.

-The European Pressure Ulcer Advisory Panel and National Pressure Ulcer Advisory Panel recommend the adoption of a scale for pressure ulcer risk assessment to be used in conjunction with clinical judgment and an assessment of the patient's skin condition.
+The European Pressure Ulcer Advisory Panel and National Pressure Injury Advisory Panel recommend the adoption of a scale for pressure ulcer risk assessment to be used in conjunction with clinical judgment and an assessment of the patient's skin condition.

-Treatment & Prevention of Pressure Ulcers/Injuries
+Treatment & Prevention of Pressure Injuries

 Chou R, Dana T, Bougatsos C, et al. Pressure Ulcer Risk Assessment and Prevention: Comparative Effectiveness.
 Rockville, MD: Agency for Healthcare Research and Quality; 2013.